jsperhac/UB-VIDIA-CCR/Software.md

 ## conda envs

-Some packages are installed as conda envs under anaconda-6.
+Some packages are installed as conda envs.
 To see a list of available conda envs, issue these commands on the Workspace command line:

-`use anaconda-6`

 `conda activate`

-`conda info --env`
+`conda info --envs`

 ## In Python